Louis Lentin: McKennas' Ireland

 Six 30-minute 'Hidden Ireland' food and hospitality series presented by award-winning food writers, John and Sally McKenna.
 Funded by RTÉ.

 The Quality of Rapture

 A one-hour documentary profile of Irish soprano Regina Nathan.
 Funded by RTÉ.

 The Grey House

 A 20-minute arts documentary examination of a location installation by Glen Dimplex nominee artist, Patricia McKenna.

 Personal Concerns

 Four 1-hour profiles of major Irish dramatists, Tom Murphy, Paul Mercier, Frank McGuinness and Graham Reid.
 Funded by RTÉ.

-Grandfather, speak to me in Russian
+Grandpa, speak to me in Russian

 In this docudrama Lentin reconstructs the life of his paternal grandfather, Kalman Solomon Lentin who came to live with his family in Ireland in 1936.
 Lentin sets out, with his son Miki Lentin, to find out where the old folk came from, what was it like and if anything survived.
 Leaving Ireland and journeying through the Baltic countries he uncovers the story of his family and the lost world of the Jewish shtetl.